๐ŸŒ€Principles of Physics III

 Probability Density

-• ψ(x)2|\psi(x)|^2 gives probability per unit length of finding the particle near position xx—this is the Born interpretation
+The quantity โˆฃฯˆ(x)โˆฃ2|\psi(x)|^2 gives the probability per unit length of finding the particle near position xx.
+This is the Born interpretation, and it's the bridge between the math and what experiments actually measure.

-Compare: Normalization vs. Probability Density—both involve ψ2|\psi|^2, but normalization is a condition we impose (total probability = 1), while probability density is a prediction we extract.
-FRQs often ask you to normalize first, then calculate probabilities.
+Compare: Normalization vs. Probability Density โ€” both involve โˆฃฯˆโˆฃ2|\psi|^2, but normalization is a condition we impose (total probability = 1), while probability density is a prediction we extract.
+Problems often ask you to normalize first, then calculate probabilities.

 Quantum Superposition and Measurement

-Unlike classical systems, quantum particles don't have definite properties until measured—they exist in superpositions described by linear combinations of wave functions.
+Unlike classical systems, quantum particles don't have definite properties until measured.
+They exist in superpositions described by linear combinations of wave functions.

 Superposition Principle